Escape the Cold in These 7 Countries Where It’s Summer Right Now

 Botswana

 One of the few exceptions is Botswana’s Makgadikgadi Pans National Park, the largest salt flats in the world and the remains of an ancient lake that was bigger than Switzerland.
-In the dry season, the pans are flat, white, vast, and practically lunar, but when the rains start in November, the landscape shifts almost overnight, turning into a vibrant grassland.
+During the dry season, the pans are flat, white, vast, and practically lunar, but when the rains start in November, the landscape shifts almost overnight, turning into a vibrant grassland.
 Flamingos flock here by the thousands to feed on the brine shrimp that have been trapped in the dry salt like pre-watered Sea-Monkeys, and zebras and wildebeest pass through as part of Africa’s second-largest mammal migration.

 Brazil

 If you’re really craving the summer heat, you can dive headfirst into Rio de Janeiro—which, appropriately, is named for the month of January.
-The weather is toasty, with average highs in the upper 80s and very high humidity, but that means it’s the perfect excuse to spend all your time on the beach, embracing the city’s raucous waterfront party vibes.
-(Unsurprisingly, the sand is a popular spot to ring in the New Year.)
-Each beach in the city has its own character: quiet Praia Vermelha for calm waters and a hiking trail along the rocky shore in the shadow of Sugarloaf Mountain; upscale Ipanema for volleyball and soccer in the sand; Copacabana for caipirinhas and people-watching along the famed mosaic promenade; and 11-mile-long Barra da Tijuca for water-based adventures like surfing, kite surfing, and windsurfing.
+The weather is toasty, with average highs in the upper 80s and very high humidity.
+In other words, the perfect excuse to spend all your time on the beach.
+Each of the city’s beaches has its own character, including quiet Praia Vermelha for calm waters and a hiking trail along the rocky shore in the shadow of Sugarloaf Mountain and Copacabana for caipirinhas and people-watching along the famed mosaic promenade.
+Of course, the city really comes alive in February, when Carnival celebrations draw millions of visitors to see the spectacle of parades and colorful costumes, all set to a pulsing samba beat.

-This article was originally published in 2019; it was updated on December 6, 2023, with current information.
+This article was originally published in 2019; it was updated on December 17, 2024, with current information.

 Nicholas DeRenzo is a freelance travel and culture writer based in Brooklyn.
 A graduate of NYU’s Cultural Reporting and Criticism program, he worked as an editor at Arthur Frommer’s Budget Travel and, most recently, as executive editor at Hemispheres, the in-flight magazine of United Airlines.
 His writing has appeared in the New York Times, New York, Travel + Leisure, Condé Nast Traveler, Sunset, Wine Enthusiast, and more.